AppliedMechanicsLab/ENGN0310/Homeworks/HW9.md

 ### Problem 1 (30pts total)
 <!-- ![](2021-12-04-21-45-25.png) -->

+<b>It should be doable by hand, but you can refer to the MMA code provided below for Problem 2 to help with the algebra.
+Just make sure you write out thought process so we know you understand. </b>

 Consider the geometry shown where $a=3~\rm{m}$ and $b=2~\rm{m}$ ($L=5~\rm{m}$).
 If the yield stress of the material is $180~\rm{MPa}$, what is the maximum force $F$ that can be applied without exceeding the yield stress?
 Assume that the beam has a $1~\rm{cm}\times1~\rm{cm}$ square cross-sectional area.
 You can approach this problem in the following step.

 <br/>